trojanhorser/sphinx/source/crudfunctions.rst

 	var  result = sqlValueOf('textField');

 	/*
-		The value of result is 'testing' which is a string value with single quites .
+		The value of result is 'testing' which is a string value with single quites.
-	*
-	/
+	*/

 - An example of how it parses a numeric field which has a value of **100** is shown below: